 A group of senior lawyers recently wrote this letter in response to the TIE letter which was printed in the National and the Herald earlier this month.
 We believe it is vital that the misrepresentations of the legal position as expressed in the TIE letter are corrected, and are pleased to be able to publish this rebuttal.Continue reading

-Engender, who describe themselves as Scotland’s feminist organization, have published an open letter following criticism of themselves and other officially funded women’s groups by MSP Joan McAlpine.
+Engender, who describe themselves as Scotland’s feminist organisation, have published an open letter following criticism of themselves and other officially funded women’s groups by MSP Joan McAlpine.

 Engender’s opening gambit is to announce that they “neither ‘represent women and girls’, nor make any claim to.”
 This is quite an admission from a supposedly feminist group and rather begs the question what purpose Engender serves.
 They state that their “expertise comes from feminist scholarship, evidence drawn from delivery of services and programmes, and work with women and a wide range of women’s groups.”
 It would appear that Engender’s rather rarified expertise is from a rather narrow version of third wave feminist scholarship, while their “wide range” of women’s groups excludes all those who disagree on points of policy.
 We should note here that Forwomen.Scot members include those with decades of front line feminist activism – including at Greenham and Faslane and those who campaigned for gay rights when the stigma of AIDS overshadowed the community – as well as lawyers, academics, medics and those involved at the coal face of women’s services.Continue reading